1 Bg 4-1972: Transcendental Knowledge

 > person in Krsna consciousness, however, is above even the

-> most of them approach only the impersonal Brahman
+> Most of them approach the impersonal Brahman

-> manifestation of Lord Krsna.
-But a man who transcends
+> manifestation of Lord Krsna, but only a man who transcends

 > the limited knowledge of a brahmana and reaches the